PavleProd/Sistemski-Softver/README.md

 This repository implements a comprehensive toolchain for an abstract computer system, developed to provide a foundational understanding of how compilers and emulators work.
 The project includes three primary components: an assembler, a linker, and an emulator, each with clearly defined functionalities.

-It is a project on the course System Programming ("Sistemski Softver") on University of Belgrade, Faculty of Electricall Engineering
+It is a project on the course System Programming ("Sistemski Softver") on University of Belgrade, Faculty of Electrical Engineering

 ## Key Features and Functionalities